Diversity, Equity and Inclusion

 Increase accountability and transparency efforts to diversify staff working at all levels in Student Affairs (identify a baseline, set target goals, and assess metrics on an annual basis).

-The staff diversity team, led by Jenny Seamans and Allen Vaughan, has identified four areas that need to be sufficiently examined and possibly reimagined:
+A cross-functional team, led by Jenny Seamans and Allen Vaughan, has identified four areas that need to be sufficiently examined and possibly reimagined:

 - Recruitment, from the job description to recruitment to the selection process